 Every quarter, the Grants Office will feature a program at College of DuPage that has been funded by a grant.
 These programs are just a few of the many outstanding initiatives supported by external grant funding.

-Perkins V Postsecondary Career and Technical Education (CTE) at College of DuPage
+Adult Education and Literacy at College of DuPage

 Through the Illinois Community College Board (ICCB), College of DuPage receives almost $3 million annually in federal and state funding from the Strengthening Career and Technical Education for the 21st Century Act (Perkins V).
 This legislation delivers federal support to state and local high school and college CTE programs that provide students the knowledge, skills, and experience necessary to succeed in today's competitive marketplace.
 COD offers essential CTE programming for students, from skilled trades to applied science and technology programs.
 The funding received by COD supports over 250 CTE degrees and certificate programs, including everything from accounting, computer and internetworking technologies, electronics, HVACR, manufacturing, and welding.
 Perkins funding supports CTE at all levels, from professional development opportunities for faculty and staff, to equipment purchases to promote hands-on learning as well as skills development programs (such as STEMCON) for students.